 technology tips for sharing content with your students

-A new help feature called EesySoft has recently been installed in GBC’s instance of Blackboard to provide professors with more context-specific help.
-You can access it any time by hitting the blue button near the upper right side of your screen.
-Through this button you can get help with any feature of Blackboard, including how to add files to any area.
+A help feature called GET HELP on Brightspace to provide professors with more context-specific help.
+You can access it any time by hitting the Get Help button near the bottom right side of your screen.
+Through this button, you can get help with any feature of Brightspace, including how to add files to any area.

 IMPORTANT NOTE: Please be mindful of file sizes!
 Very large files can strain bandwidth and affect usage for both students and faculty.